mstksg/inCode/copy/entries/machines-3.md

 It is statically guaranteed that `summer` *cannot touch any global state*.

-For the latter, we take `AutoM (State s)`'s that operate on global state and then basically "seal off" their access to be just within their local worlds, as we turn them into `Auto`'s.
+For the latter option, we take `AutoM (State s)`'s that operate on global state and then basically "seal off" their access to be just within their local worlds, as we turn them into `Auto`'s.

 ~~~haskell
 !!!machines/Auto3.hs "sealStateAuto ::" "runStateAuto ::" machines